 Having done all the right things, such as getting my beta readers to go to work, and sending me their feedback, as well as a full edit by my editor, the manuscript was getting very close to being ready.

 So over the last couple of weeks, I have been straining my old eyes to complete a couple of final reads, looking for those small annoying faults, like misplaced commas, errant formatting, typos and silly repetition.

-Due to the good work that was done in the editing stage, there were not a lot of faults, so I was very pleased that the end of the process was close.
+Due to the excellent work during the editing stage, there were not a lot of faults, so I was delighted that the end of the process was close.

 What was the problem?

 In chapter twelve, one of the main characters is in a situation of being thirsty and cursing at not having any beer in the refrigerator.

 However, I suddenly remembered that earlier on in the story there was a mention about beer.